-Using the product backlog can be challenging, and many product owners wrestle with overly long and detailed backlogs.
-This blog post provides ten tips that help you work with your product backlog effectively.
+Working with the product backlog can be challenging, and many Scrum product owners wrestle with overly long and detailed backlogs.
+This article shares ten practical tips that help you take full advantage of your product backlog.

 A minimum viable product (MVP) is often mistaken as the first general release of a product, the initial offering that is good enough to address the early market.
 But for most products, an MVP should be a much earlier and cruder version that acts as a learning device—a means to test a crucial assumption and make the right product decision.
 This post shows how I used MVPs and MVFs—minimum viable features—to write my latest book, Strategize.

 Learn how to develop 10 important leadership qualities that help you become a successful product manager and effective product leader.
 Grouped in pairs, the qualities balance and complement each other.